 - Dingy Clothes

 I have heard that some stores sell Mrs. Stewarts, but I couldn't find it locally so I picked up mine from Amazon.
-It was six dollars a bottle and each load only uses around 1/4 of a teaspoon so you can plan on this bottle lasting a long time.
+It was around $5 dollars a bottle and each load only uses around 1/4 of a teaspoon so you can plan on this bottle lasting a long time.

 To start out with, I would recommend you put on old clothes.
 Think of this as a dye, so you won't want to have on nice clothes when you do your laundry.
 If you get any of the bluing liquid on your clothes it will stain them.

 I have two white tank tops and one is way older than the other one.
 The older tank top has turned to a dirty gray.

 It's really hard to tell in the picture, but it just doesn't look white anymore.
 I decided to use the Mrs. Stewarts on the tank top.

 Mrs. Stewarts can be used in the washing machine, but it will need to be diluted first so it doesn't stain your machine.

 Start your washing machine for whatever load size you will be doing.
 Then you can start diluting the Mrs. Stewarts liquid bluing.
 You will want to mix the Mrs. Stewarts up in a glass or metal container so it doesn't stain the container.